AI Integration ROI 2026: Real Numbers from Enterprise Deployments (NVIDIA, Deloitte, PwC, MIT)

-88% of enterprises report AI increased revenue.
-But 95% of gen AI pilots fail.
-We break down where AI actually delivers returns and where it burns budget, backed by 2026 data from NVIDIA, Deloitte, and PwC.
+88% of enterprises report AI increased revenue, but 95% of gen AI pilots fail.
+That gap is where budgets die.
+Which use cases hit 3x+ ROI, which burn money, and the 2026 cost/return ranges backed by primary data from NVIDIA, Deloitte, PwC, and MIT.

 Let us start with the optimistic numbers.
 NVIDIA's 2026 State of AI report surveyed thousands of enterprises globally.
 88% reported that AI increased their annual revenue.
 30% saw increases greater than 10%.
 On the cost side, 87% said AI helped reduce annual costs, with 25% achieving cost decreases over 10%.
 These are not projections.
 These are reported results from companies already running AI in production.